monarch-initiative/mondo/docs/developer-guide/regenerate-import.md

 1. Navigate to your local ontology directory, for example:
 ` cd src/ontology`
-1. Work on a branch
+1. Work on a branch.
-1. Run command
+1. Run command:
 `./run.sh make imports/ncbitaxon_import.owl`
- Note - if you don't have Docker installed but have Robot installed, run this command:
+ - Note - if you don't have Docker installed but have Robot installed, run this command:
 `make imports/ncbitaxon_import.owl`

-1. Note - this can take a while to run.
+- Note - this can take a while to run.
-1. Note - if it failed with a message saying the source ontology is not available, try again later.
+- Note - if it failed with a message saying the source ontology is not available, try again later.
 1. Do the diff on ncbitaxon_import.
 We expect new classes and some subClassOf changes.
 A new ncbitaxon_import.owl file will be created in the imports folder.
 `git diff`
 1. If you are expecting new classes to be added, check to see if those were added.
 For example: check the coronovirus shows up in the new import